People

 Biography

 I work as an academic developer in the Eden Centre.
 I coordinate two LSE student research initiatives: Change Makers and LSE GROUPS.
-I also support the PG Certificate HE, and work with the Departments of Anthropology, Gender Studies, Media and Communications, LSE100 and the Language Centre.
+I also support the PG Certificate HE, and work with the Departments of Anthropology, Gender Studies, Media and Communications and LSE100.

 I have particular interests in innovative assessment, deterring plagiarism, and the politics of pedagogy.
 I have worked in teaching and learning units at Goldsmiths, and the University of East London.
 Before joining LSE, I taught in Universities for over a decade in fields connected to literature and to gender/sexuality (see selected publications here).